Embird Embroidery Software

 Mode #3 - Lettering

-The following controls are specific to the Lettering mode.
-They appear in the main Toolbox when you switch to this mode.
+The following controls are specific to Lettering mode and appear in the Toolbar upon activation.

 Lettering - predefined baselines